 Algarve in Winter – best budget destination in Europe

 Visiting the Algarve coast in February is our favourite remedy against the cold that keeps northern Europe in a tight grip.
 But February is not the only good month in winter to visit the Algarve: the region in the southern Portugal is also the warmest spot on the European mainland in January.
-Thus, as much as we seek to explore new terrains, we are appreciating the comfort of repetition and the well known.
+Thus, as much as my family seek to explore new terrains, we are appreciating the comfort of repetition and the well known.
 In this spirit, after spending the 4th vacations in Portugal, enjoying the Algarve in winter, I think it’s safe to say it became a family tradition and if we’ve learned one thing: the February weather in Algarve is our favourite.

 Portugal’s Algarve coast is the place to be if you’re seeking sunlight and beautiful sceneries – without spending a fortune